 Kaizen includes all aspects of organizations and all their participants.
 This philosophy aims to eliminate waste and deliver more good practice.

 Empirically, Kaizen involves performing small experiments and then monitoring the results and making appropriate adjustments.
-Kaisen proposes to do this all the time, concerning everything that is done.
+Kaizen proposes to do this all the time, concerning everything that is done.

-The Kaisen cycle can be defined as: "Plan → Do → Check → Act".
+The Kaizen cycle can be defined as: "Plan → Do → Check → Act".
 This is also known as the Shewhart or PDCA cycle.

 Another technique used in conjunction with the PDCA is the "Five Whys", which is a form of root cause analysis in which the user asks a series of five "why" questions in the event of failure, based on each follow-up question from the previous.

 There are usually a number of reasons for one root cause, and they can be identified.
 The five Why can be used as a foundational tool in personal or work relations, as well as in technical and production matters.

 One important point to note is that the Five Why can reveal a problem long before you ask the question "Why" for the fifth time.